-21 See Rudebusch (1999) for a discussion of the "news vs. noise" cross-correlations between the real-time estimates and the revisions and between the final estimates and the revisions.
+&lt;sup>21 See Rudebusch (2001a) for a discussion of the 'news vs noise' cross-correlations between the real-time estimates and the revisions and between the final estimates and the revisions.

-22 McCallum and Nelson (1999a) stress the model uncertainty involved in real-time output gap estimates.
+&lt;sup>22 McCallum and Nelson (1999a) stress the model uncertainty involved in real-time output gap estimates.
 In their calibrated model, the true level of potential output is very different from the typical smooth representation used in most macroeconomic analysis.

-23 This corresponds to a 0.5 to 1.0 percentage point standard deviation for the unemployment gap, which seems reasonable given the amount of uncertainty in the estimates of the natural rate of unemployment (e.g., Staiger, Stock, and Watson, 1997).
+&lt;sup>23 This corresponds to a 0.5-1.0 percentage point standard deviation for the unemployment gap, which seems reasonable given the amount of uncertainty in the estimates of the natural rate of unemployment (Staiger et al., 1997).

-given the values 0, 1, 2, or 3; as the research cited above indicates, the middle two of these cases are the most plausible.
-The coefficient ρ{ny} is set equal to 0.85.
-Panels A, B, and C consider the three models with $\mu{\pi} = 0.0, 0.3, \text{ or } 0.6$.
-With no output gap uncertainty $(\sigma{ny} = 0)$, the results match the T rule results in Table 1.
-For each model, increasing the amount of data uncertainty reduces the optimal T rule coefficient on the output gap and increases volatility and expected loss in an intuitive fashion.24 Most importantly, note that in Panel B (when $\mu{\pi} = 0.3$), even the highest loss recorded by the T rule (of 12.43 with $\sigma{ny} = 3$) is significantly lower than the 14.35 loss recorded for the N1 rule or the 18.04 loss recorded for the N2 rule with no data uncertainty and $\mu{\pi} = 0.3$ (in Table 1).
-That is, plausible or even fairly extreme, amounts of output gap uncertainty do not appear to be enough to offset the innate poor performance of the nominal income rules.
+Table 2 gives the coefficients and volatility results for the optimal Taylor rules under various assumptions about the degree of data uncertainty.
+The standard deviation of the noise, $\sigma{ny}$ , is given the values 0, 1, 2 or 3; as the research cited above indicates, the middle two of these cases are the most plausible.
+The coefficient $\rho{ny}$ is set equal to 0.85.
+Panels A, B and C consider the three models with $\mu{\pi}=0.0,\ 0.3$ or 0.6.
+With no output gap uncertainty ( $\sigma{ny}=0$ ), the results match the T rule results in Table 1.
+For each model, increasing the amount of data uncertainty reduces the optimal T rule coefficient on the output gap and increases volatility and expected loss in an intuitive fashion.
+Abost importantly, note that in Panel B (when $\mu{\pi}=0.3$ ), even the highest loss recorded by the T rule (12.43 with $\sigma{ny}=3$ ) is significantly lower than the 14.35 loss recorded for the N1 rule or the 18.04 loss recorded for the N2 rule with no data uncertainty and $\mu{\pi}=0.3$ (in Table 1).
+That is, plausible or even fairly extreme amounts of output gap uncertainty do not appear to be enough to offset the innate poor performance of the nominal income rules.

-Similar results obtain in panel A with $\mu{\pi} = 0.0$, the very worst performance of the T rule (a 12.86 loss) still bests that of the N1 and N2 rules (losses of 14.34 and 16.67, respectively).
-In contrast, in panel C, with $\mu{\pi} = 0.6$, the range of T rule results over varying amounts of output gap uncertainty brackets the nominal income rule results, with the N2 rule (with a 5.44 loss) falling at the lower end of that range and the N1 rule (with an 6.65 loss) falling at the upper end of that range.25
+Similar results obtain in panel A with $\mu{\pi} = 0.0$ , the very worst performance of the T rule (a 12.86 loss) still bests that of the N1 and N2 rules (losses of 14.34 and 16.67, respectively).
+In contrast, in panel C, with $\mu{\pi} = 0.6$ , the range of T rule results over varying amounts of output gap uncertainty brackets the nominal income rule results, with the N2 rule (with a 5.44 loss) falling at the lower end of